tomsquest/tomsquest.github.io/_posts/2016-10-17-production-docker-image.md

 fi
 ```

-I used [Su-exec](https://github.com/ncopa/su-exec), a lightweight alternative to Gosu and more importantly,
+I used [Su-exec](https://github.com/ncopa/su-exec), a lightweight alternative to Gosu, and more importantly,
 su-exec is available in Alpine repositories.

 ## S6, the alternative

 [S6-Overlay](https://github.com/just-containers/s6-overlay) contains the [S6](http://skarnet.org/software/s6/overview.html) series of scripts.
-As `overlay` they means a tgz to unpack in the image.
+As `overlay` they mean a tgz to unpack in the image.

 S6-Overlay is a complete alternative, it provides: